Guide for Choosing a Private Education Institution (PEI) in Singapore

 The Fee Protection Scheme protects the fees students have paid to PEIs.

 PEIs must subscribe to an insurance scheme approved by the CPE if the PEI wishes to collect more than two months of course fees at any one time.
 There are two types of insurance schemes: industry-wide coverage (IWC) and the Fee Protection Scheme (FPS).
 For a new PEI undergoing ERF registration, an IWC must be purchased if the PEI wishes to collect more than two months course fee at any one time.
 If not, a letter of undertaking must be submitted to declare that the PEI will not be collecting more than two month’s course fee.

 If a registered PEI wishes to apply for EduTrust certification, they may then replace their IWC with FPS.

 All PEIs and their students must sign a contract for any course longer than two months in duration, regardless of whether the course is full-time or part-time.
-Before signing the contract, you should read through the Advisory Note to Students and ensure that the following information has been included in the student contract, and is accurate:
+Before signing the contract, you should read through (#9) Advisory Note to Students under Resources and Form to Download and ensure that the following information has been included in the student contract, and is accurate:

 - Duration of the course, and whether it is offered on a full- or part-time basis;

 - Commencement date and end date of the course;

 - Dates of all examinations, major assessments and assignments;

 - Expected release date of the final examination results, which should not be more than three months after the examination was completed unless otherwise permitted by the CPE;